bruceravel/demeter/documentation/Athena/forward.rst

 - The copper foil data shown here and there are the data that Matt Newville, Yanjun Zhang, and I measured one day back in 1992 that has, inscrutably, become *the* copper foil data shown and referenced often in the XAS theory literature.
-The copper film in `the self-absorption section <process/sa.html>`__ comes from Corwin Booth.

 - The platinum catalyst data shown in `the difference spectrum section
   <analysis/diff.html>`__ were donated by Simon Bare.